Roman Ghetto: Abolition

 The first great upheaval since Paul IV established the ghetto came during the Napoleonic Wars.
 Eager to promulgate his own set of universal laws, Napoleon determined that every citizen under his rule would enjoy equal protection under the law.
 The Napoleonic Code eliminated many, if not all, of the special rights and privileges enjoyed by aristocratic and religious figures; conversely, they also removed the special restrictions and burdens placed on Jewish communities.
 In many countries, this meant an end to Jewish ghettos.
-Certainly Rome was no exception: when Napoleon's forces made their triumphant entrance into the city, a special point was made of physically demolishing the old ghetto walls.
+Rome was no exception: when Napoleon's forces made their triumphant entrance into the city, a special point was made of physically demolishing the old ghetto walls.
 This was not just a simple act of altruism.
 Napoleon was determined to show the Catholic Church that he was now the dominant power in Rome.
 In 1798 he abolished the Papal States and replaced them with a new Roman Republic, which quickly annulled the papal law requiring Jews to reside in the ghetto.
 To commemorate the event a Tree of Liberty was planted in Piazza delle Cinque Scole ("Piazza of the Five Synagogues").
 However, when the Papal States were restored in 1799, the ghetto was reestablished and Jews who had left its confines were compelled to return.

 During the 19th century it became clear the ghetto was becoming less and less sustainable.
 On 17 April 1847, a group of young men from Trastevere broke open the gates of the ghetto after they had been closed for the night.
 In 1848, at the liberal beginning of his pontificate, Pius IX permitted Jews to live outside the ghetto.
 Following a brief period of exile, however, during which time Rome was controlled by a second Roman Republic which strongly opposed Church power, the Pope issued a new series of anti-liberal measures, including re-instituting the ghetto.
 The Jewish head tax was abolished in 1850.

 The Papal States ceased to exist on 20 September 1870, when they were combined with the rest of the peninsula into the newly created Kingdom of Italy.
 With this dramatic change in governments, the requirement that Jews live in the ghetto came to an end.
 But the centuries of crowds, restrictions, and disease had taken their toll.
 While the Roman ghetto had once been home to some 10,000 Jews, by 1870 the population was less than half that—and half of those remaining relied on charity to survive.
 Indeed, the Risorgimento troops who arrived to wrest control of Rome's government away from the Catholic Church were treated as liberators and conquering heroes by many Jewish residents.
 In 1888, the ghetto walls were torn down, and the ghetto itself was almost completely demolished.
 In 1904 the Great Synagogue of Rome and a number of apartment buildings were erected on the site.
 Embankments were created to prevent flooding and reduce the spread of disease.

 The Roman Ghetto was the last remaining ghetto in Western Europe until ghettos were reintroduced by Nazi Germany in the 1930s.